pineunity/apmec/doc/source/user/nsd_usage_guide.rst

 This usage guide describes lifecycle of Network service descriptors and services.

-NSD in Ocata can be used for creating multiple (related) VNFs in one shot using a single TOSCA template.
+NSD in Ocata can be used for creating multiple (related) MEAs in one shot using a single TOSCA template.
 This is a first (big) step into NSD, few follow-on enhancements like:
-1) Creating VLs / neutron networks using NSD (to support inter-VNF private VL)
+1) Creating VLs / neutron networks using NSD (to support inter-MEA private VL)
 2) NFYD support in NSD.

 Creating the NSD